Soak in 2,000 years of history

 Lay your head where sultans or inmates did

 It’s not every night you can stay in a former prison or an old palace; Istanbul offers both experiences (for a price), as well as lighter-on-the-wallet accommodation in beautifully renovated Ottoman-era homes.
-Read my advice on my Istanbul hotels page.
+Read my advice on my Istanbul Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Istanbul page.

 Upend your expectations